ahmedm512/my-reads-udacity-nd/README.md

 # About
-In this project you can choose from a variety of books and determine it's state right now wheter you are reading it or read or want to read it.
+In this project you can choose from a variety of books and determine it's state right now wheter you are reading it or read or want to read it. moreover, I have deployed the to github pages and here is the link http://ahmedm512.github.io/my-reads-udacity-nd

 ## Frontend